What is a LLC Business?

 2. Flexibility: LLCs provide great flexibility in terms of management and ownership.
 Unlike corporations, LLCs are not bound by strict requirements for board meetings, shareholder records, and other formalities.

-Related Article: How to Get Business Credit: A Comprehensive Guide
+Related Article: How to Get a Business Loan: A Comprehensive Guide

 3. Pass-through Taxation: By default, an LLC is treated as a “pass-through” entity for tax purposes.
 This means that the company’s profits and losses are reported on the owners’ personal tax returns, avoiding double taxation.